hamadsuniverse/codecatalyst-sst-app/README.md

 This sample also includes Amazon CodeCatalyst and GitHub workflow (CD pipelines) to deploy changes of the main branch to AWS automatically.
 As well as additional checks that can be enabled to protect the main branch, require PR reviews, require build to pass before merge, perform secrets scanning on the repository and prevent secrets from being pushed to GitHub.

+This stack assumes that you have deployed the prod SST stage first which includes a relational database.
+Other non-prod stages refernce that relational database instead of creating their own.
+See [DBStack.ts](./stacks/DBStack.ts) for more details.

+The template was designed this way to be __educational and to demonstrate the use of different stages (prod,dev,test) while keeping a single database for cost saving and simplification__ to be shared between them all.
+It is important to note that this is not a recommended setup for production uses.

 ## Steps to get started (one time per repo)

 At a high level, these are the steps you need to take to use this template: